vinodhkris/Memebot/README.md

 (This will take atleast 20 - 30 minutes, computing power notwithstanding.
 For additional details : https://www.tensorflow.org/tutorials/image_retraining)
 Now you can retrain the last layer of Inception that is just created with your memes.
 To do that :

+>cd tensorflow

 >bazel-bin/tensorflow/examples/image_retraining/retrain --image_dir ~/memes

 (Arrange your memes directory, such that you have different subfolders each with a label indicating what the images inside it are.
 The labels could be anything, for instance, actors.)

 Once this is done, you're done with the first part, training a tensorflow model.